 Yeast is a leavening agent that one adds to the bread.
 With the help of the yeast, the bread leavens.
 Leavening means that the bread rises.
 So when we add yeast to bread, it combines with it and causes it to rise according to the dough that we use.

-Jesus tends to warn against the negative effect of the life of the Pharisees, whose legalistic teachings and refusal to believe in Him can affect the faith of those who observe them, hear them or come in contact with them.
+As a yeast affects what comes in contact with it, Jesus tends to warn the disciples against the negative effect of the life of the Pharisees, whose legalistic teachings and refusal to believe in Him can also affect the faith of those who observe them, hear them or come in contact with them.
 Hereby Jesus is warning the apostles to be wary so that the way of life and lack of faith of the Pharisees will not influence them.

 In the sense, that they should not have become worried since they are with Him.
 Yeast has the power of permeating the host substance, So, Jesus warns them against allowing what the Pharisees did to influence them.